Skip to main content

 In general, Practitioner members are required to hold a relevant occupational qualification certificate issued by a recognised awarding organisation.
 If this is older than five years, evidence of CPD completed within the last five years is required.
 However, this differs slightly for some membership categories so please check the CIMSPA website for further details.

-If a qualification has not been mapped to the industry professional standards, an individual holding that qualification may submit their portfolio of evidence for the Recognition of Prior Learning (RPL) process, for further information please email info@cimspa.co.uk.
+If a qualification has not been mapped to the industry professional standards, an individual holding that qualification may submit their portfolio of evidence for a Recognition of Prior Learning (RPL) process, for further information please email info@cimspa.co.uk.
 Awarding Organisations or Training Provider Partners who wish to submit one of their qualifications for mapping and endorsement can find out more here: https://www.cimspa.co.uk/join-us/partnership-for-organisations/training-provider/

 Professionals from outside the UK